ropensci/birdsize/review_edits.md

 > simple solutions like take the absolute value, won't preserve the
 > desired normal distribution.

-This completely didn't occur to me and is completely on point 😆.
+Wow, thank you for recognizing this!
+This completely did not occur to me, but is of course a significant potential bug!

-To-do:

--   test a truncated normal vs. rejection sampling with rules
--   add protections so the functions won't take negative means
--   update docs
+In this version, I've taken the suggestion to use `truncnorm::rtruncnorm` to draw from a normal distribution truncated with a lower bound of 1 (i.e. 1 gram of bird).

 > Some additional, specific comments about the code: